 His style certainly moved away from traditional classical music.
 Though you can still see the influence of classical techniques in his playing – he has developed a unique playing style that is very rhythmic in nature – a big part of the reason why he can sound like an entire band with one guitar.

 He was signed to Candyrat Records when he was 22 and has being playing sold out shows around the world ever since.

-Learn more about Luca and his music in Acoustic Magazine?s interview with him at the link below.
+Learn more about Luca and his music on his website.